Emergency & Protective Services

 Click here to access the SDG Police Services Board’s website for further information regarding this program.
 The website contains Alarm User Registration Forms and the Alarm By-Law.
 All alarm users must register or be subject to a $200.00 fine.
 For more information, please contact Steve Perkins, Alarm Co-ordinator United Counties of S,D&G. at 613-534-2223, ext.
 2102.

-Click here to download a copy of the Township of North Dundas’ Emergency Preparedness Plan
+Click the link to download a copy of the 2017 Township of North Dundas Emergency Response Plan.

 Are you prepared for an emergency?